Teaching Assistant Visa Sponsorship Jobs in Maine

 Which visa types are most common for teaching assistant roles in Maine?

-The J-1 Exchange Visitor visa is the most common category for teaching assistants in Maine, particularly for graduate-level positions at universities.
-The H-1B is used for more senior instructional roles that require a specialty occupation determination.
+The J-1 visa Exchange Visitor visa is the most common category for teaching assistants in Maine, particularly for graduate-level positions at universities.
+The H-1B visa is used for more senior instructional roles that require a specialty occupation determination.
 F-1 OPT and STEM OPT extensions also allow recent graduates to work as teaching assistants before an employer pursues a longer-term visa petition on their behalf.

 Which cities in Maine have the most teaching assistant sponsorship jobs?